cBioPortal/cbioportal/docs/portal.properties-Reference.md

 ehcache.persistence_path=[location on the disk filesystem where Ehcache can write the cache to /tmp/]
 ```

 Cache size must be set for both heap and disk; Ehcache requires disk size to be greater than heap size.
+0 is not a supported size and will cause an exception.
+Units are in megabytes.
 Default values are provided.
-The general repository cache is specified to use 1021MB for heap and 4GB for disk.
+The general repository cache is specified to use 1021MB for heap and 4096MB for disk.
 The static repository cache is specified to use 30MB for heap and 32MB for disk.
 For installations with increased traffic or data, cache sizes can be increased to further improve performance.
 ```
-ehcache.general_repository_cache.max_bytes_heap=
-ehcache.general_repository_cache.max_bytes_heap_units=[size unit e.g MB, GB, entries]
-ehcache.general_repository_cache.max_bytes_local_disk=
-ehcache.general_repository_cache.max_bytes_local_disk_units=[size unit e.g MB, GB, entries]

-ehcache.static_repository_cache_one.max_bytes_heap=
-ehcache.static_repository_cache_one.max_bytes_heap_units=[size unit e.g MB, GB, entries]
-ehcache.static_repository_cache_one.max_bytes_local_disk=
-ehcache.static_repository_cache_one.max_bytes_local_disk_units[size unit e.g MB, GB, entries]
+ehcache.general_repository_cache.max_mega_bytes_heap=
+ehcache.general_repository_cache.max_mega_bytes_local_disk=

+ehcache.static_repository_cache_one.max_mega_bytes_heap=
+ehcache.static_repository_cache_one.max_mega_bytes_local_disk=
 ```

-To configure a system where no caching occurs, use ehache-heap-only.xml with minimal heap sizes (0 is not supported, so set max_bytes_heap=1 and max_bytes_heap_units=B for all caches) and set
+To configure a system where no caching occurs, set `ehcache.cache_enabled` to false.
 ```
 ehcache.cache_enabled=false
 ```